simonbriers/weathercanvasai/README.md

   - **Google Maps API Key**: For location services.
 (Reverse geocaching to retrieve our adress from your HA coordinates)

 ##Install Dependencies:
 - `openweathermap` integration is not a mandatory but an advisable installation.
 You need an account and API key (free).
 You can skip this installation.
 However, if no weatherdata can be retrieved from openwaethermap, ChatGPT wil be instructed 'to be creative about the weatherconditions'.
 An image will stil be generated for the location, the season and time of day, but the current weatherconditions wil not be incorporated in the image.
-It may be winter with a perfect sunny day, while you wil get an image with a meter of snow.
+It may be winter with a perfect sunny day, while you will get an image with a meter of snow.
 Openweathermap will provide temperature, general weather conditions and cloudiness that wil be passed on in the prompt to Dall-E.

 ## Installation
-There are two ways to install.
+There are two ways to install:

 1. **Download and Install the Integration**:
    - Place the integration files in your Home Assistant's custom components directory.
 2. **Install with HACS (Home Assistant Custom Component Store)
-   - In HACS, click in integrations, then click the 3 dots in the top right corner
+   - In HACS, click on integrations, then click the 3 dots in the top right corner
    - From the dropdown menu, choose "Custom Repositories"
    - Enter https://github.com/simonbriers/weathercanvasai as repository and choose integration for the second field.
    -